Cadasta/django-tutelary/docs/source/usage/permissions-queries.rst

-Most of the time, queries to django-tutelary to find out whether actions are permitted will happen automatically through the ``PermissionRequiredMixin`` and django-tutelary's custom authentication backend.
+Most of the time, queries to django-tutelary to find out whether actions are permitted will happen automatically through the ``PermissionRequiredMixin`` or ``APIPermissionRequiredMixin`` classes and django-tutelary's custom authentication backend.
 However, there are cases where it can be useful to make these queries explicitly, and django-tutelary supports a couple of other query types that are documented here.

 Simple permissions queries
 --------------------------